-Beanie Babies are one of the most popular collectible toys in history.
-In the 1990s, when they began to gain collectible status, people went wild for them.
+Beanie Babies are one of the most popular collectible plush toys in history.
+In the 1990s, when they began to gain collectible status, collectors went wild for them.

 They were so well known that nobody had to ask where to sell Beanie Babies, because almost everyone was buying.